inovex/elements/doc/contributing/07-commit-message-format.md

 ## Breaking Changes

 > A breaking change always affects the **MAJOR** version number in the next release.
 This should rarely be used.
 You should always talk to the team members about such a change.
-If you only deprecate things, it's no breaking change.
+If you only deprecate things, it is no breaking change.

 To document breaking changes, use a multiline commit message, which will be taken as the main commit message for the whole MR when squashed.